 Setting the default start level for the bundles, and the minimum start

-level required for an installed Feature is accomplished by using a Feature Extension named BUNDLE_START_LEVELS with Type
+level required for an installed Feature is accomplished by using a Feature Extension named BUNDLE_START_LEVELS with Type JSON.
+The JSON

 contained in this extension is used to configure the default start level for